mezzio/mezzio/doc/book/reference/migration/to-v1-1.md

 ## Looking forward

-Expressive 2.0 will ship error handling middleware and "not found" middleware, as well as tools to convert your application to a programmatic pipeline in such a way as to utilize these shipped implementations.
+Mezzio 2.0 will ship error handling middleware and "not found" middleware, as well as tools to convert your application to a programmatic pipeline in such a way as to utilize these shipped implementations.
 In the meantime, however, you can adopt programmatic pipelines and the new error handling paradigm within the